Manoel de Oliveira: 1990–2014: Continued success as a filmmaker

-In 2000 Oliveira made the film Word and Utopia (Palavra e Utopia), a biography of the Portuguese Jesuit priest Padre António Vieira based upon letters and sermons that the priest wrote between 1626 and 1695.
+In 2000, Oliveira made the film Word and Utopia (Palavra e Utopia), a biography of the Portuguese Jesuit priest Padre António Vieira, based upon letters and sermons that the priest wrote between 1626 and 1695.
 Vieira is played by Oliveira's grandson Ricardo Trêpa as a young man, Luis Miguel Cintra in middle age and Lima Duarte as an old man.
 The film chronicles Vieira's missionary work in South America, testimony before the Spanish Inquisition and work as a trusted advisor to Queen Christina of Sweden (Leonor Silveira).
-The film was shown in competition at the 2000 Venice Film Festival, where it won the Film critica "Bastone Bianco" Award.
+It was shown in competition at the 2000 Venice Film Festival, where it won the Film critica "Bastone Bianco" Award.
 It also won Oliveira his third award for Best Director at the 2000 Portuguese Golden Globe Awards.
-In 2001 Oliveira made two feature films at the age of 92.
-I'm Going Home (Je rentre à la maison) stars Michel Piccoli as Gilbert Valence, an aging stage actor that never achieved great success who deals with the sudden deaths of his wife, daughter and son-in-law after a car accident, turning down undignified roles in commercial TV shows and raising his 9-year-old grandson.
+In 2001, Oliveira made two feature films at the age of 92.
+I'm Going Home (Je rentre à la maison) stars Michel Piccoli as Gilbert Valence, an aging stage actor that never achieved great success who deals with the sudden deaths of his wife, daughter and son-in-law after a car accident, turning down undignified roles in commercial TV shows and raising his nine-year-old grandson.
 Catherine Deneuve, John Malkovich, Antoine Chappey, Leonor Baldaque, Leonor Silveira and Ricardo Trêpa also co-star.
 The film was shown in competition at the 2001 Cannes Film Festival, won awards at the Haifa International Film Festival and the São Paulo International Film Festival, and won the award for Best Film at the 2001 Portuguese Golden Globe Awards.
-Later that year Oliveira made the autibiographical, partially documentary film Porto of My Childhood (Porto da Minha Infância).
+Later that year, Oliveira made the autibiographical, partially documentary film Porto of My Childhood (Porto da Minha Infância).
 The film includes archival footage of Douro, Faina Fluvial and Aniki-Bóbó, reenactments of parts of Oliveira's childhood and documentary footage of Porto in the early 20th century.
 Oliveira's grandsons Jorge Trêpa and Ricardo Trêpa portray Oliveira at different ages of his life.
 The film was screened in competition at the 2001 Venice Film Festival, where it won the UNESCO Award.